tahoe-lafs/magic-folder/docs/config.rst

 Writing configuration files is hard, error-prone and not a great interface.
 It also makes it hard (or impossible) to change where or how configuration is stored.
-All configuration shall be changed by command-line.
-Since most command-line tools that interact with magic-folder should be thin wrappers over an underlying HTTP API there should also be "an HTTP API" to do that.
+All configuration shall be changed by an HTTP API.
+There will also be CLI commands that are thin wrappers of the HTTP API.
 GUI front-ends could use the command-line or the HTTP API.
 Nothing except the HTTP API should be touching the actual stored configuration.

 (Of course we can't stop users from editing the config files themselves, but this should be discouraged).